 Most of them tend to be arrangements of candy, but I’ve seen some for cookies and pancakes as well (We’re DEFINITELY going to have to make a pancake breakfast board some day!).

-This Pavlova “Charcuterie” board would be great for smallish get togethers, and can easily be scaled up for larger ones, when that’s a thing again.
+This Pavlova “Charcuterie” board would be a lovely thing to serve for smallish get togethers, and can easily be scaled up for larger ones, when that’s a thing again.